Continuous transition from a Landau quasiparticle to a neutral spinon: Introduction

 The phase-string effect or the spin-current backflow here leads to a \emph{transverse} spin twist to renormalize the doped hole.
 But previously a Landau quasiparticle behavior had been still inferred in a semiclassical field-theory approach \cite{Shraiman1988a,Shraiman1989} even with incorporating a long-range transverse dipolar spin twist beyond the longitudinal spin-polaron effect.
 It is because a singular coupling between the doped hole and the spin currents at the \emph{short distance} was omitted \cite{Weng1991}.
 The latter effect has been carefully and consistently implemented in the wavefunction approach \cite{Chen2019} to reproduce the correct behavior.
 Nevertheless, in spite of the good agreement of the VMC result \cite{Chen2019} and exact numerics \cite{Zheng2018b} at finite (small) sizes, the 2D single-hole problem can be further complicated by the antiferromagnetic (AF) long-range order which sets in as the thermodynamic limit is taken, which may further lead to a self-localization of the hole.
 Thus, a thorough understanding of the 2D single-hole problem has to handle both singular effects in short-range and long-range physics together, which is beyond the finite-size exact numerical methods.

-In this regard, a single-hole-doped $t$-$J$ model on a two-leg ladder may be a more ideal system where the spin-spin correlation length remains finite even in the thermodynamic limit.
+On the other hand, it would be interesting to first focus on the singular short-range physics, which should be generally present even though the long-range AF order is expected to disappear at finite doping.
+Besides the above VMC study on a single hole in a finite-size system in 2D, a single-hole-doped $t$-$J$ model on a two-leg ladder may be a more suitable ``toy'' system to examine such an effect as here the spin-spin correlation length remains finite even at half-filling \cite{Zhu2013}.
+The anisotropy of a two-leg ladder system can also provide us more tools to continuously tune the correlation of the spin background.
 The previous DMRG studies \cite{Zhu2013,Zhu2015b,Zhu2015} have established an exotic ground state for the single hole, which behaves like a non-Landau-quasiparticle with breaking charge translational symmetry \cite{Zhu2018a}.
 Note that the above non-Landau-quasiparticle picture was previously contested by another DMRG study \cite{White2015}, in which a finite quasiparticle spectral weight $Z_k$ has been explicitly measured.
 To reconcile both DMRG results, it was pointed out \cite{Zhu2018a} that the Landau's one-to-one correspondence principle is actually broken down even though $Z_k$ still remains finite in the non-Landau-quasiparticle regime, where the hole object is of a two-component structure, composed of a translation-invariant Bloch wave component and a charge-incoherent component.
 In other words, the DMRG results indicate the existence of a new type of non-Landau quasiparticle.
 Especially a quantum transition for the doped hole to become a true Landau quasiparticle has been also found by reducing the spin-spin correlation length along the ladder direction \cite{Zhu2015b,Zhu2015,Zhu2018a,White2015}, with the translation symmetry and charge coherence being eventually restored.
-Therefore, a wavefunction description of such a single-hole problem in a two-leg ladder can offer a valuable proof-of-principle on how a bare doped hole can be specifically ``twisted'' into a non-Landau-quasiparticle due to the intrinsic Mott physics.
+Therefore, a wavefunction description of such a single-hole problem in a two-leg ladder can offer a valuable proof-of-principle on how a bare doped hole can be specifically ``twisted'' into a non-Landau-quasiparticle due to the intrinsic Mott physics even in the absence of an AF long-range order.